Introduction

 - Insert a small, flexible camera into a tiny hole in the wall.

-- Use the camera to inspect the stud layout behind the drywall visually.
+- Use the camera to visualize the stud layout behind the drywall.

-Even with standard spacing, you might encounter some challenges.
+Even with standard spacing, challenges may arise.
 Here are solutions to common issues:

 -